jessepav/lacygoill-wiki-backup/process/process.md

    - reparent its possible children to a subreaper or init

-At that moment, the child is a  zombie, because it has terminated but the kernel sill keeps some  info about it; notably,  its pid in the process  table, and its exit status.
+At that moment, the child is a  zombie, because it has terminated but the kernel sill keeps some  info about it; notably,  its PID in the process  table, and its exit status.

 Then, the kernel sends SIGCHLD to the parent process.
 The latter should then collect the exit status via wait(2).
-Finally, the kernel removes the pid of the zombie from the process table.
+Finally, the kernel removes the PID of the zombie from the process table.

 See `man 2 exit`: